chukitow/awesome_mailer/README.md

 # Awesome Mailer

-This is an small ruby application to send emails through some email services
+This is an small ruby application to send emails through some email services, you can find this application up and running at http://polar-shore-68006.herokuapp.com/

 ## Requirements